aatifs/app_sec_scripts/README.md

 # app_sec_scripts
-Some basic scripts to automate what can be automated!
+Contains:
+1. Script to check if an URL is vulnerable to Host Header Injection.

 Dependencies for host_header_check.py:
 pip install requests

-Run:
+To Run:

-python host_header_check.py http://example.com
+~$ python host_header_check.py http://example.com